GUIDE 2024

 An organization is a collection of procedures.
 With numerous departments or divisions, hundreds or thousands of employees, and locations that can be spread out over vast geographical areas, it is only the procedures that a company puts in place that allow it to function in an organized manner.

-Every department including HR, IT, Sales, Marketing, and Finance has its own procedures that ensure that everything works as it is designed to.
+Every department, including HR, IT, Sales, Marketing, and Finance, should have its own document control procedures manual to ensure everything works as designed.

 Document Control Procedures

-All the relevant procedures that make up the document control strategy for an organization are documented in the document control procedures manual.
+All the relevant procedures that make up the effective document management and control strategy for an organization are documented in the control procedures manual.

 Document Creation